Pular grammar

 Pular grammar is the set of structural rules that govern the Pular language, one of the Fula languages of the Niger-Congo language family spoken in West Africa.
 It is complicated and varies from region to region.
 This may explain why it is virtually impossible to find literature that teaches advanced topics in Pular grammar.
 The following explanation concerns mainly the Pular language spoken in Futa Jallon.
 To facilitate learning, all expressions are translated into English.

 Nouns, pronouns and adjectives

 Nouns and their articles

-Since the articles of nouns vary significantly, it is better to learn each Pular noun with its appropriate articles.
-It is also useful to learn the plural and singular forms of Pular nouns together because no simple rules are apparent for going from the singular form to the plural form, however, a few generalizations can be made.
+The articles of nouns vary significantly and there are no simple rules are apparent for going from the singular form to the plural form; however, a few generalizations can be made.